aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>2</sup>&nbsp;And all the king’s servants, that were in the king’s gate, bowed down, and prostrated themselves before Haman; for the king had so commanded concerning him.
+ <sup>2</sup>&nbsp;And all the king’s servants, that were in the king’s gate, bowed down, and prostrated themselves before Hâman; for the king had so commanded concerning him.
 But Mordekhai bowed not down, nor prostrated himself before him. <sup>3</sup>&nbsp;Then the king’s servants, that were in the king’s gate, said unto Mordekhai: ‘Why do you transgress the king’s commandment?’
 </div></td> </tr>